JerelStarks/jerelstarks/README.md

 ### Let's Connect! 🚀

-If you're looking for a dedicated and passionate **Senior Software QA Engineer** or **SDET** to join your team, bring innovative solutions, and elevate your projects to new heights, don't hesitate to reach out!
+If you're looking for a dedicated and passionate **QA Automation Engineer** or **SDET** to join your team, bring innovative solutions, and elevate your projects to new heights, don't hesitate to reach out!
 I'm always excited to collaborate with like-minded professionals and contribute my skills to create high-quality software solutions.

 Whether it's working on open-source projects, providing mentorship, or discussing potential job opportunities, I would be thrilled to hear from you.
 Let's connect and explore how my expertise can help you achieve your goals!